On East Coast Oyster Farms, 'Women Are Rising Up From The Bay In A Big Way'

 Calvo produces New Jersey's annual Shellfish Aquaculture Report.
 Based on 2016 data, she estimates that 15 of the 70 people working at the state's oyster farms are female.
 Two women, Calvo and Betsy Haskin, are among the owners of 20 active farms.

-Haskin is daughter of legend Hal Haskin, who bred Rutgers' disease-resistant "super oyster."
+Haskin is the daughter of legend Hal Haskin, who bred Rutgers' disease-resistant "super oyster."
 It revived the East Coast trade after disease began to cause the industry to collapse in the 1950s.
 As a young scientist in the '80s, Calvo cut her teeth on his team, working both in the hatchery and in the field.
 Now, she uses the seed she helped produce.

 As to why women are now more visible in the oyster industry, marine science programs offer one answer.
-Attaining her master's degree in 1991, Calvo was a rarity.
-Women comprised just a third of those enrolled in graduate ocean science programs.
+When she got her master's degree in 1991, Calvo was a rarity — women comprised just a third of those enrolled in graduate ocean science programs.
 By 2014, that number had grown to 57 percent.

 Calvo says she is inspired by what she sees in a small but notable wave of women coming up: tenacity, skill, grit.
 Speaking to those rising farmers, another reason for their increased numbers becomes apparent.
 They want to have a hands-on connection with the food system.